 Oral and maxillofacial surgeons are unique among the surgical specialties with regards to anesthesia training.
 Every oral and maxillofacial surgeon during their residency receives formal anesthesia training with the Department of Anesthesia in the hospital.
 This includes IV sedation, airway management and intubation techniques.
 This also includes complete training in Advanced Cardiac Life Support.
 Most states have very strict guidelines regarding the administration of anesthesia in the office to ensure patient safety.
 Drs.
-Candelaria, Mitchell and Hagen follow the guidelines and protocols set forth by our state medical and dental regulatory body and our office is regularly inspected.
+Candelaria and Mitchell follow the guidelines and protocols set forth by our state medical and dental regulatory body and our office is regularly inspected.

 Some patients can have their procedures completed using a local anesthetic to “numb” the area.
 This technique is mainly used for routine extractions or minor biopsies.
 It is rarely adequate for surgical extractions or the removal of impacted teeth.
 For those people wishing to be sedated so that they are unaware of the surgery, IV sedation is offered.